 - Accept that sometimes you have less control than you’d like.
 My mistake was that I had painted a picture of how I thought it all should go for my kids and quite often the script didn’t match the reality that unfolded.
 Steve Jobs, in a commencement speech, talked about how as life progresses, you can look back at specific moments during your life that forever change your path.
 As I look back over the road of each of their careers, I can point to specific events and people who forever changed the direction of their paths.
 As a parent there wasn’t one thing I could have done to change any of it and sometimes that is so hard to accept.
 The older they get, the less control you have and the more others impact their experiences.
 When there is someone who comes along that impacts them positively, you as a parent are forever grateful; when someone negatively impacts them you want to cry, yell or both.

 - Encourage your kids to dream big and work hard to achieve those goals, but write those goals in pencil because very few get the fairy tale ending.
 No matter what your child’s dream is, go into it as a parent being as supportive as you can, but also be flexible with your expectations of how the story will ultimately be written.
 Like they say, life happens while we are busy making other plans, and man, it’s so true, so just try to enjoy the ride!

 Christine Golic raised three division 1 athletes.
 She is married to the nicest, most lovable, loudmouth radio host on the planet, former NFL player and current ESPN talent Mike Golic.
-Her son’s Mike Jr. and Jake played football at Notre Dame and Sydney is currently on the Notre Dame Swim team.
+Her son’s Mike Jr. and Jake played football at Notre Dame and Sydney was a member of the Notre Dame Swim team.
 Chris is passionate about promoting safety for youth athletes through her work with the NFL’s heads up football program and Safety tag.
 Follow her on twitter @ndmom1